 Group Relief will be restricted if the tax returns of the surrendering company or the company claiming the Group Relief are filed late.

-If the accounting periods of the companies do not match, then the relief will be restricted on a time apportioned basis.
+If the accounting periods of the companies do not match, or where a company joins or leaves a group, then the relief will be restricted on a time apportioned basis.